Southern Appalachian Mountains,

 Asheville, NC 28806

-After hiking a mile up a steep trail through a mature hardwood forest, you will be rewarded with Bat Cave’s natural air conditioning: a cool moist draft that constantly pours out of vents on the side of the large cave.
+One of Bat Cave’s coolest features (pun intended) is its natural air conditioning: a cool moist draft constantly pours out of vents on the side of the large cave.
 Bat Cave is the largest known granite fissure cave in North America.
 The main chamber is a dark cathedral more than 300 feet long and approximately 85 feet high.
-(Unfortunately, to protect the bats, the cave is currently closed to visitors.)
+(Unfortunately, to protect the bats, the cave is closed to visitors for the foreseeable future.)
 Fissure caves are formed by rock splits, boulder movements, and other motions of the earth, while most other caves are formed by water dissolving and abrading rock.

 One of the Conservancy’s goals in managing this preserve is to reestablish the critically endangered Indiana bat to its former habitat.
-Again, the cave itself is closed to visitation at all times and the preserve is closed from October to mid-April in an effort to allow the bats to hibernate undisturbed.
+Again, the cave itself is closed to visitation at all times and staff makes efforts to avoid the area completely from October to mid-April in an effort to allow the bats to hibernate undisturbed.
 If bats are disturbed during hibernation, they fly around and quickly use up the stored energy that they need to survive the winter.

 Three previously undescribed invertebrates -- a spider, a millipede, and an amphipod -- also live in the cave and are specially adapted to survive without sunlight and with a limited food supply.
-In warm months, you may see the crevice salamander sunning on exposed rocks.
+In warm months, there are salamander sunning on exposed rocks.

 In 1981, Margaret Flinsch began making gifts of undivided interest in the Bat Cave natural area to The Nature Conservancy.
 The preserve is now completely owned by The Nature Conservancy.
 The Flinsches had owned the property since the 1920s.
 Invasive species such as tree-of-heaven, multiflora rose, Japanese grass, wineberry, and Japanese honeysuckle threaten the preserve’s native plants.
-North Carolina Chapter staff and volunteers are battling these exotic plants through the invasive species program.
+North Carolina Chapter staff and volunteers are battling these exotic plants through the invasive species program and sometimes with volunteer work days.

 Public Natural Areas